Taokt/Quest2ROS2/README.md

 ## Debugging and Simulation
 ### VR Input Simulator:ros2quest.py

-he file ros2quest.py is a VR Input Simulator.
+The file ros2quest.py is a VR Input Simulator.
 It publishes fixed input and velocity data (OVR2ROSInputs and Twist) at 1 Hz for testing purposes, allowing you to debug your control logic without the VR headset connected.

 ### How to run